LM-15/falltest/README.md

 ## Status
-This query has been reviewed, but it is being updated to use the relevant derived tables.
+As of 11/18/20, this query has been reviewed, but it is being updated to use the relevant derived tables.

 ## Purpose
 To provide **title** counts for **non-electronic** resources cataloged in the Inventory.